 Everyone has a really bad day sometimes.
 Have you ever read the book about Alexander’s?
 I love it.
-It helps us to see that bad days aren’t wrong and the people having them aren’t bad.
+It helps us to see those bad days aren’t wrong and the people having them aren’t bad.
 Sometimes people just feel bad for some reason.
 Sometimes we are just tired or even burned out.
 Click here to see how to avoid burnout.